cwinpy/cwinpy/docs/skyshifting.rst

 To make this process easy, CWInPy provides the ``cwinpy_skyshift_pipeline`` script, which sets up the full :ref:`known pulsar analysis pipeline<Known pulsar analysis pipeline>` for an individual source.
-This can either take some "Quick setup" command-line arguments to run on open data with some default settings or can take a ``cwinpy_knope_pipeline``-style :ref:`configuration file<Configuration file>`.
+This can either take some "Quick setup" :ref:`command-line arguments<Sky-shift command-line arguments>` to run on open data with some default settings or can take a ``cwinpy_knope_pipeline``-style :ref:`configuration file<Configuration file>`.
 It will launch a HTCondor DAG for the whole process except production of the odds distributions, which must be done manually using the :func:`~cwinpy.knope.skyshift.skyshift_results` function.

 Using the default settings, the pipeline will generate the following directory tree structure: